Travel Tips, make the most out of your holiday!

 Travelling to main airports can be more expensive by the location but when a city has two or more airports it's worth checking the prices as there is a big difference in airport tax, which ultimately passengers pay for in their tickets.

 For example London, Frankfurt , Paris, Tokio, Seoul, Buenos Aires, New York, Los Angeles etc have more then one airport.

-Don't miss a sector of your itinerary: When buying an itinerary with an airline containing two or more flights (transits) it's very important not to miss any of them except from the last flight.
+When buying an itinerary with an airline containing two or more flights (transits) it's very important not to miss any of them except from the last flight.
 When this happens the system automatically cancels the rest of the sectors and the flights can be overbooked more easily.
-To be able to use the ticket the airline has to reissue the ticket for it to be "in sequence " and this might cost the passenger some money, if not a whole new ticket.
+To be able to use the ticket the airline has to reissue the ticket for it to be "in sequence " and this might cost the passenger more money, if not, a whole new ticket.

-Upgrades: Though the key is to save money, often you feel like you want to treat yourself to an upgrade.
-Paying online before you fly is worth checking to see if they have unsold Business Class seats.
+Though the key is to save money, often you feel like you want to treat yourself to an upgrade.
+Paying online for an upgrade before you fly is worth checking, to see if they have unsold Business Class seats.
 You might find good deals for the one way trip.

 Additionally from these tips related when buying tickets to travel by air you can also make a note of the following tips to save you money (and often time) when you arrive: